maail/MMSlidingButton/Readme.markdown

 Setup a slide to unlock button in storyboard.

-Compatible with iOS 8.0 and above.
-Released under the [MIT license](LICENSE).

 ## Example

 Open up the included Xcode project for an example app.